 Coolibar Can Help Prevent Skin Cancer

-Coolibar stands for the best in sun protective clothes.
+Coolibar stands for the best in sun proof clothes.
 It's all we do.
 We offer quality products that block UV and help prevent basal cell carcinoma, squamous cell carcinoma and melanoma.
-Our products include sun protective clothing for women and men, sun hats, sun protective swimwear, shade structures, sunglasses and multispectrum sunscreens.
+Our products include sun protective clothing for women and men, hats, sun protective swimwear, shade structures, sunglasses and multispectrum sunscreens and sunblocks.
 Every Coolibar product is tested and rated for its UV protection level.

 To request a Coolibar catalog, click here.
 To start shopping Coolibar's web site, go here.